mhoban/rainbow_bridge/README.md

 <small>**Note: one of the above options is required (specifying both will throw an error)**</small>

 ### Specifying fastq files
 In all cases, if you're processing fastq runs, you must specify the location of your sequence reads.
 Generally, if you're processing runs that have *not* been demultiplexed by the sequencer, you will have either one (single-end) or two (paired-end) fastq files.
-If your runs *have* been demultiplexed, you will have as many files as you have individual samples (twice as many for paired-end).
+If your runs *have* been demultiplexed, you will have as many files as you have individual samples (twice that for paired-end runs).

-**Note: unless you are specifying forward/reverse reads directly (i.e. as individual files), it is generally best practice to keep files from different sequencing runs in separate directories.
-If you do not, because of the way the pipeline uses globs to find files, you could end up with unexpected behavior.**
+**Note: unless you are specifying forward/reverse reads directly (i.e. as individual files), it is generally best practice to keep readsd (fastq files) from different sequencing runs in separate directories.
+If you do not, because of the way the pipeline uses [globs](#a-note-on-globswildcards) to find files, you could end up with unexpected behavior.**

-There are a few ways you tell eDNAFlow where your reads are:
+There are a few ways you can tell eDNAFlow where your reads are:

 - For single-ended runs
   - Non-demultiplexed
     <small>**`--reads`**</small>: For non-demultiplexed runs, this points directly to your fastq reads, e.g., '../fastq/B1_S7_L001.fastq'.
   - Demultiplexed
-    <small>**`--reads`**</small>: For demultiplexed runs, this is a glob indicating where all the demultiplexed reads can be found, e.g., '../fastq/\*.fastq'
+    <small>**`--reads`**</small>: For demultiplexed runs, this is a [glob](#a-note-on-globswildcards) indicating where all the demultiplexed reads can be found, e.g., '../fastq/\*.fastq'
 - For paired-end runs
   - Non-demultiplexed
     <small>**`--fwd`**</small> and <small>**`--rev`**</small>: For non-demultiplexed runs, you may use these parameters to specify the forward (`--fwd`) and reverse (`--rev`) fastq files directly.
   - Demultiplexed
-    Demultiplexed sequence reads are found using a glob built internally using the `--reads`, `--fwd`, `--rev`, `--r1`, and `--r2` values.
+    Demultiplexed sequence reads are found using a [glob](#a-note-on-globswildcards) built internally with the `--reads`, `--fwd`, `--rev`, `--r1`, and `--r2` values.

     <small>**`--reads`**</small>: This parameter specifies the base-*directory* where forward and reverse reads may be found.
 If no other option is specified,  the glob is built using the default values of `--fwd`, `--rev`, `--r1`, and `--r2` (see below)
     <small>**`--r1`**</small> (default: 'R1'), <small>**`--r2`**</small> (default: 'R2'): these parameters specify the pattern that distinguishes forward from reverse reads.
 The default values ('R1' and 'R2') are typical of most files you will receive from the sequencer.
     <small>**`--fwd`**</small> (default: empty), <small>**`--rev`**</small> (default: empty): these parameters optionally specify subdirectories where forward and reverse reads are stored.
 These subdirectories must be *within* the directory specified with `--reads`.

-    Using the above parameters, the following glob is constructed:
+    Using the above parameters, the following [glob](#a-note-on-globswildcards) is constructed:
     If `fwd` and `rev` are specified: '\<reads\>/{\<fwd\>,\<rev\>}/\*{\<r1\>,\<r2\>}\*.fastq\*' \
     Otherwise: '\<reads\>/\*{\<r1\>,\<r2\>}\*.fastq\*'